puppeteer/puppeteer/packages/ng-schematics/README.md

 # or yarn e2e
 ```

-##### Options
+## Options

-When adding WebdriverIO Schematics to your project you can invoke the following options:
+When adding schematics to your project you can to provide following options:

 | Option               | Description                                                                                                             | Value                                      | Required |
 | -------------------- | ----------------------------------------------------------------------------------------------------------------------- | ------------------------------------------ | -------- |